Psychotherapy and Counselling

 Psychotherapy is an opportunity to explore ourselves, to understand why we have become the people that we are.
 In relationship with a psychotherapist we are able to look at the way we relate to others, explore our motivations and behaviours and so understand ourselves and our relationships.
 Psychotherapy involves one (or more) weekly fifty minute sessions over an extended period of time.
 Click here for fees and getting started.

-Common issues that bring individuals into counselling and psychotherapy, which I have lots of experience working with, include anxiety, generalised anxiety disorder, panic disorder, depression, negative feelings about oneself ranging from low self-esteem to self-loathing and a sense of badness at the core of oneself, sexual problems, overeating, inability to form or maintain close relationships, loneliness, rejection, loss including bereavement, relationship issues including divorce and relationship breakdown.
+Common issues that bring individuals into counselling and psychotherapy, which I have lots of experience working with, include anxiety, generalised anxiety disorder, panic disorder, depression, negative feelings about oneself ranging from low self-esteem to self-loathing and a sense of badness at the core of oneself, sexual problems, overeating, inability to form or maintain close relationships, loneliness, rejection, loss including bereavement, relationship issues including divorce and relationship breakdown, life transitions.

-My practice in Bath is a short drive from central Bath.
+My private practice is based in Bath and is a short drive from central Bath.
 From Bath city centre I am accessible on foot and by bus or car.
 There is ample free parking nearby.